Connect with others who understand.

 Written by Sarah Winfrey

-Most people diagnosed with multiple sclerosis (MS) know how the condition’s typical symptoms look and feel — muscle spasms, nerve pain, emotional changes, and fatigue.
+Most people diagnosed with multiple sclerosis (MS) are familiar with the condition’s typical symptoms — muscle spasms, nerve pain, emotional changes, and fatigue.
 But MS also has less well-known symptoms, including coughing and problems with phlegm.

 If you feel like you’re coughing more since being diagnosed with MS or that you have a lot more phlegm, you aren’t alone.
 Here’s what you should know about how coughing and phlegm could be related to MS, as well as tips for managing these symptoms.